 -

-- No other evidence of coronary artery disease
+- No other signs of coronary artery disease (stent or coronary by-pass grafts)

 -